 By 3pm on the 6th of August 1870 General Frossard was generally comfortable with the deployment of his forces, even if his corps was not fully concentrated.
 He could from his position await the advancing Prussians.
 Situated several hundred yards from the town the otherwise peaceful town of Soulbrois a ridge ran generally north to south.
 This ridge was lowest where it was crossed by the Soulbrois road, yet despite this the ridge clearly provided a strong defensive position.
 It was along this ridge Frossard deployed his troops.

 Above, the French position viewed from the northeast and below from the north.
-The town of Soulbrois is visible on the left.
+The town of Soulbrois is visible on the right.

 Both the 1st Division (General Verge) and 2nd Division (General Bataille) contained four regiments.
 Three were placed in-line and the fourth in reserve.
 Each division was further supported by a battalion of Chasseurs, an artillery battalion of 12 guns and a battery Mitrailleuse guns.
 Finally, three artillery battalions comprising a further 36 cannon drawn from the corps reserve were in support.
 Of these some were in-line and others in reserve.
 Frossard’s 3rd Division however was not on hand and this division, under the fiery General de Laveaucoupet, was not expected to arrive for another three hours.